RichieRob/PredictionPerpsDocs/docs/LedgerAccounting.md

 specifically how `freeCollateral`, `AllocatedCapital`, and `tilt` are updated to manage Back and Lay token operations, as implemented in the provided Solidity contracts.
-It assumes familiarity with the Ledger Overview and focuses solely on the accounting mechanics for these operations.
+It assumes familiarity with the [LedgerOverview](LedgerOverview.md) and focuses solely on the accounting mechanics for these operations.

 ## Innovation

 The ledger's accounting revolutionizes liquidity provision by unifying the market maker's supplied liquitidy.

-This unlocks unparalleled flexibility in providing liquidity within and across multi-position markets simultaneously.
+This unlocks unparalleled flexibility in providing liquidity within and across multi-position markets simultaneously from a singular deposit.

 ## Accounting Components